 You don't need to include installment loans.
 Think of installment loans as those payments that are fixed – things like mortgages, car loans, student loans, or any other personal loans.

-Pro tip: Installment loans do show up on your credit report and play a part in your overall credit score, but they're not taken into consideration when it comes to credit utilization.
+Pro tip: Installment loans do show up on your credit report and play a part in your overall credit score.
+But they're not taken into consideration when it comes to credit utilization.

 How does credit utilization affect your credit score?